aspuru-guzik-group/chemspyd/docs/ChemsPyd.md

 - you will also need to install the correct conda enviroment
 - check PythonLab/packages/setup.py (probably not complete)
 - in your script:
-    - `from pylab.instruments import ChemspeedController`
+    - `from pylab.instruments import Controller`

 ## adding new paths through sys.path.append
 - python can add system paths on the fly
-- `import sys; sys.path.append('/your/path/to/folder/'); from chemspeed_controller import ChemspeedController`
+- `import sys; sys.path.append('/your/path/to/folder/'); from chemspeed_controller import Controller`
 - Note: you can split `;` above into new lines

 ## adding new paths permenantly through your system
 - you can add the path Dropbox/PythonLab/pylab/chemspeed_controller/ to system enviroment
     - windows and linux system have different methods off adding system variables, check online
 - in your script:
-    - `from pylab.instruments import ChemspeedController`
+    - `from pylab.instruments import Controller`

 Manager.app